lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 same HTTP Request-URI scheme as defined in {{sect-3.6}}.

-The following types of PKIMessage are announcements that may be pushed by a CA.  The prefixed numbers reflect ASN.1 numbering of the respective element.
+The following types of PKIMessage are announcements that may be pushed by a CA.  The prefixed numbers reflect ASN.1 tags of the PKIBody structure ({{Section 5.1.2 of I-D.ietf-lamps-rfc4210bis}}).

 ~~~~
    [15] CA Key Update Announcement